Red/Green Alternatives– Breaking with Growth and Neo-liberalism

-On “Six Theses on Saving the Planet”.
+“Six Theses on Saving the Planet”.
 A transition to a largely planned, mostly publicly-owned economy based on democratic governance and rough socio-economic equality is the only alternative to market-driven planetary collapse.

 11:00-11:45: Shalmali Guttal, India, Executive Director, Focus on the Global South.

 “The creative power and resistance potential of the commons”.
 The climate crisis demands that we radically change the way we produce, consume and live.
 The Commons offer us a new way to approach nature, wealth, knowledge and human capacity that move us away from individualism, commodification and acquisition, and towards collectivities, relationships and synergies.

 14:00-16:30: Parallel seminars on 1) Eco-socialist and eco-feminist perspectives; 2) Breaking with current policies and developments.